About arc42

 8.1.
 Domain Concepts

-The domain of the YOVI platform is centered around the representation and management of games based on the Y game family.
-To support both human players and automated agents, the system defines several core concepts that structure how matches are created, played, validated, and interpreted.
+The YOVI platform domain is centered on representing and processing matches of the game of Y. To support both human players and automated agents, the system defines core concepts that structure how matches are created, played, validated, and interpreted.

 -

-User: Represents a human player interacting with the Web application.
-A user can start new games, make moves, and access game-related information.
+User: Represents a human player interacting with the web application.
+A user can register, log in, play matches, and view personal statistics and ranking information.

 -